-What your lender doesn't know is how much you pay for groceries, utilities, gas and insurance, or how much of your budget these bills will consume when you move.
-Your lender also doesn't know that you love to travel, eat out regularly or see as many concerts or shows as you can get tickets for.
+Your lender doesn’t know how much you pay for groceries, utilities, gas and insurance, or how much of your budget these bills will consume when you move.
+Your lender also doesn’t know that you love to travel, eat out regularly or see as many concerts or shows as you can get tickets for.

-Use our home affordability calculator to find a more realistic upper limit for your home purchase than the preapproval amount.
+It’s up to you to set a more realistic upper limit for your home purchase than the preapproval amount.
 Be honest about your budgetary priorities.
-If you can’t live without designer coffee each and every morning, factor that into your budget.
+If you can’t live without eating out regularly, factor that into your budget.
 Otherwise, you could end up house poor and resentful of your home.

 Your New Budget